LucaZanoliniProfessional/LucaZanoliniProfessional.github.io/2025-11-23-introduction.md

 ## What is This Project?

-This is an intelligent repricing system designed to automatically optimize product prices on Amazon's marketplace.
-Unlike traditional rule-based repricers that simply undercut competitors by a penny, this system uses advanced algorithms and artificial intelligence to make nuanced pricing decisions that maximize profitability while staying competitive.
+This is an LLM-guided repricing system designed to automatically optimize product prices on Amazon's marketplace.
+Unlike traditional rule-based repricers that simply undercut competitors by a penny, this system uses machine learning and contextual analysis to make nuanced pricing decisions that maximize profitability while staying competitive.

 ## The Problem